 Our shoulders have a greater range of mobility than any of our other joints, and because they are used so frequently, they are also more susceptible to injury than other joints.
 Trauma from injuries and overuse, as well as the simple wearing down of our muscles and cartilage over time, can cause pain, swelling, weakness, and other symptoms.

 “Tennis Elbow,” as it is usually called, occurs when tendons in the elbow get torn due to overuse of the surrounding muscles.
 This is a “repetitive strain injury” that can come from any sport that focuses on the biceps and forearms, as well as jobs that require a lot of lifting or repeated arm movements.
 In addition to pain, the elbow may become inflamed and swell up, and either symptom can cause a decreased ability to move the joint.
 Treatment typically begins with elevated rest and cold compress on the joint.
 For more chronic cases, we may prescribe an elbow brace to limit movement and prevent further injury, as well as anti-inflammatory medicine.
-Surgery is only necessary in the most extreme cases, after other treatments have failed.
+Surgery is only necessary in the most extreme cases after other treatments have failed.

 Wrist and Hand Pain:

 Not all shoulder, elbow, wrist, and hand pain is caused by injury or strain.
 Several diseases, including arthritis, diabetes, gout, and thyroid problems can present with pain in these areas.
-Come in and let us determine the cause of your pain and the right treatment.